Yan Gomes Player Props: Cubs vs. Rays

-Yan Gomes -- .194 average over his past 10 games -- will be in action for the Chicago Cubs against the Tampa Bay Rays, with Shane McClanahan on the hill, on May 30 at 8:05 PM ET.
+The Chicago Cubs, including Yan Gomes (.179 on-base percentage in past 10 games, 118 points below season-long percentage), battle starting pitcher Zach Eflin and the Tampa Bay Rays at Wrigley Field, Wednesday at 2:20 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Reds.
+In his most recent game he had a hitless showing (0-for-3) against the Rays.

 Yan Gomes Game Info & Props vs. the Rays